brajeshwar/brajeshwar.github.io/_posts/2006/2006-01-24-how-to-make-meetings-successful-and-useful.md

----
-layout: post
-title: How to make Meetings Successful and Useful
+# How to make Meetings Successful and Useful
----

 I knew that the meetings that we had are all successful ones with to-the-point discussions, coming out with objectives which we know what to do, when to do and who will do.
 So, I was always on the look-out for how to express that all Meetings are not that harmful.